skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/README.md

 To run this demo,

-- Follow the [Skyfire Platform Setup Guide](https://docs.skyfire.xyz/docs/introduction) to create Skyfire API key, complete Buyer and Seller Onboarding.
+- Follow the [Skyfire Platform Setup Guide](https://docs.skyfire.xyz/docs/introduction) to create your Skyfire API key and onboard your Buyer and Seller.

 ### Contents:

-The demo consists of four integrated projects that work together to demonstrate how content owners can control access to their valuable data while providing legitimate crawlers with authorized access.
+The demo consists of four integrated projects that work together to demonstrate how content owners can control access to their valuable content while providing legitimate crawlers, agents and bots, with automated access.

-1. Crawler Agent FE:
+1. Crawler Agent Frontend:

 - Available at: [https://github.com/skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/crawler-agent-fe](https://github.com/skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/tree/main/crawler-agent-fe)
 - Purpose: Interactive frontend that demonstrates the difference between authorized and unauthorized crawling